 Creating a script that produces a specialized report of your model

-contain or are contained by other Stateflow objects.
-For example,
+Stateflow API objects contain or are contained by other API objects.
+For

 A contains state

 Stateflow chart, then the API object for state

 Stateflow hierarchy and the Stateflow API object hierarchy.
 For example, charts can contain states but

 states cannot contain charts.
 For more information, see Overview of Stateflow Objects.